Ludovico Pasquali

-Ludovico Pasquali (c.1500–1551) was an Italian-language author from Cattaro.
+Ludovico Pasquali (c.
+1500 – 1551) was a poet in the Italian and Latin languages from Cattaro in modern Montenegro, then ruled by the Republic of Venice.

 Life

 Pasquali was born and died in Kotor, in the Albania Veneta (today in Montenegro).
 He was from an ancient Dalmatian family with roots in Florence.
 He was a friend, admirer and fellow countryman of Giovanni Bona Boliris.
 Pasquali studied in the University of Padova and -after being enslaved in Crete by the Turks- returned to his hometown where he spent all his remaining life promoting the culture of Renaissance Italy.

 He was judged the best "poet" of Venetian Dalmatia during the 16th century.

 Pasquali wrote a 1549 collection of poems in Italian, Rime Volgari ("Popular Rhymes" – Italian was often called "volgare", with the meaning of "popular", well into the 16th century: it was thought to be the popular version of Latin).
 His volume in Latin Carmina ("Poems") was printed in 1551.